ClementineAccount/godot-stex-to-png/README.md

 # godot-stex-to-png

-converts Godot .stex files to standard .png files.
+This script converts Godot stex files to standard png files.
 This is mainly used in combination with a tool that unpacks Godot .pck files like https://github.com/tehskai/godot-unpacker

 # Requirements